 Aluminium sliding doors (especially anthracite grey doors) are the go-to choice for modern homes but sliding doors are also available in classic timber to blend in seamlessly with more traditional homes.
-Aluminum sliding doors have an incredibly thin profile for the maximum view.
+Aluminium sliding doors have an incredibly thin profile for the maximum view.

 Sliding doors can also be further drawn into the style of your home with the use of blinds or curtains.
-Not only will dressing your sliding door look great, you’ll also increase the energy efficiency of your doors and give yourself some extra privacy.
+Not only will dressing your sliding door look great, but you’ll also increase the energy efficiency of your doors and give yourself some extra privacy.

-Making the Most Use of Space
+Making the Most of Space

 Traditional doors take up space when they are open as they operate on hinges.
 Bi-folds do have to fold somewhere, so will take up some of your living area.

-French doors open outwards on hinges, so when open take up room in your garden.
+French doors open outwards on hinges, so when they’re open take up room in your garden.
 With sliding doors, one pane will slide across the other, making them unobtrusive and a good option for homes with limited gardens.

 Easy Access Between the Indoors and Outdoors